MySupersuit/HospitalScheduler/README.md

 Tapping on an operation brings you to a screen showing more information where quick comments can also be sent.

-The app is controlled by a web controller.
+Updating the data is done through a web controller.
 Operating theatres are already equipped with computers so no extra hardware is needed.
 <br><br>
 ### Technology
 * Android Studio + Java